Adalab/modulo-3-evaluacion-final-BiancaMesa/README.md

 # Setting up the project
 You will need to have Node.js installed on your laptop or desktop and the npm package manager

-*1. Download the project or clone the repository*
+1. Download the project or clone the repository: https://github.com/Adalab/modulo-3-evaluacion-final-BiancaMesa.git
-https://github.com/Adalab/modulo-3-evaluacion-final-BiancaMesa.git

-*2. Open the project using your code editor (Visual Studio Code or any other)*
+2. Open the project using your code editor (Visual Studio Code or any other)

-*3. Install local dependencies:* npm install
+3. Install local dependencies: npm install

-4. Start the development server npm start
+4. Start the development server: npm start

-5. Install sass
+5. Install sass:
 npm install sass

-6. Install propTypes
+6. Install propTypes:
 npm install prop-types

-7. Install React Router Dom
+7. Install React Router Dom:
 npm install react-router-dom

-8. Start the project
+8. Start the project:
 npm run dev

 # Author
-Projected developed by Bianca Mesa 😊
+Projected developed by Bianca Mesa ✨